spacecatpixel/lokidocs/RunServiceNodeAsService.md

 - This guide has been tested on Ubuntu Server 18.04
 - Read the guide carefully.
 You must change file path of your Loki daemon and username wherever needed.
-- It is also recommended that you do not run your Service Node as root user.
+- It is also recommended that you avoid running your Service Node as root user.
 Follow [Full Guide on Service Nodes - Set up Non-root User](https://github.com/loki-project/Meta/blob/master/SNFullGuide.md#optional---set-up-non-root-user) for directions on how to create a new user for this purpose.
 - You can read [Jagerman's guide](https://jagerman.com/loki-systemd.txt) if you need a more in depth approach.

 ## Table of Contents